Wrath in Worship?: An Analysis of the “Wrath of God” Controversy Surrounding Getty and Townend’s “In Christ Alone”

 In 2010, the Celebrating Grace hymnal altered a lyric in Keith Getty and Stuart Townend’s “In Christ Alone.”2 The hymnal editors changed the line “Till on that cross as Jesus died, the wrath of God was satisfied,”3 to read, “Till on that cross as Jesus died, the love of God was magnified.”4 Since the editorial team did not receive consent to the lyric change, they reinstated the original wording in 2013 and subsequent printings.5 Later hymnals, including the Presbyterian Church U.S.A.’s Glory to God (2013), did not include the hymn because some hymnal committees deemed the song to contain questionable theology.6 Mary Louise Bringle, chair of the committee for Glory to God, cited the issue as the hymn espousing “the view that the cross is primarily about God’s need to assuage God’s anger.”7 Hymnologist C. Michael Hawn joined Bringle in denouncing the allusion to Anselm’s satisfaction view of the atonement.8 Many others have impugned the idea of God’s wrath, seeing it as incongruent with God’s love.
 Conversely, Timothy George responded by defending “In Christ Alone” and simultaneously denouncing the tendency of modern theologians to downplay God’s attributes of justice, wrath, and holiness.9

 Keith Getty responded to the controversy in 2013, remarking, “We must sing wholeheartedly about concepts such as penal substitution, as well as the many other attributes of God that unfortunately go ignored in some churches today.
 The songs we sing have a powerful way of shaping our soul.”10 Since worship songs do play a vital role in spiritual formation, it is worthwhile to consider the critiques against “In Christ Alone” afresh.
-By analyzing systematic theologies and biblical commentaries by Stanley J. Grenz, John M. Frame, Millard Erickson, John Grudem, and others, this article will first seek to answer important questions surrounding divine wrath.
+By analyzing systematic theologies and biblical commentaries by Stanley J. Grenz, John M. Frame, Millard Erickson, Wayne Grudem, and others, this article will first seek to answer important questions surrounding divine wrath.
 Is wrath an attribute of God?
 Is wrath an expression of other attributes?
 Additionally, this article will examine the views of those who oppose the penal substitutionary and satisfaction theory of the atonement, including C. H. Dodd, and describe how Leon Morris and John Stott’s assertions refute Dodd’s position.
 This paper will argue that God’s wrath is a redemptive mode of righteousness and that speaking of God’s wrath being satisfied at the cross ultimately upholds his love, holiness, righteousness, and other attributes in a biblical and laudable manner.
 This study will also draw further conclusions regarding biblical ways to sing about God’s wrath in worship.

 IS WRATH AN ATTRIBUTE OF GOD?